-I lit up when I saw it because the Hostwinds Team seems to live by Coolidge’s poetic advice on a daily basis.
+I lit up when I saw it because the Hostwinds Team seems to live by Coolidge's poetic advice daily.
 It makes me happy to know that I am a part of a team that genuinely understands the importance of giving.
 While I was reflecting on this idea, another quote came to mind:

 "We answer to no one in regards to us having no shareholders or stocks and us not being publicly owned, so, unlike most of our competitors who are always thinking of profits and the bottom dollar every quarter, we are trying to drive innovation and quality of life for our clients to make sure they get the best experience at the best price."

-Here at Hostwinds, each one of us is focused on why we are here and what matters most.
-We are here to improve the “quality of life for our clients,” and what matters most is serving the community that has always had our back.
-That succinct quote came from one of Hostwinds’ valued employees, by the way.
-If you would like to view to blog post from which I extracted the quote or learn more about Hostwinds, visit https://www.hostwinds.com/blog/news/front-line-imaginative-interviews-ideas-inquiries-pt-4/.
+Here at Hostwinds, each of us focuses on why we are here and what matters most.
+We are here to improve the "quality of life for our clients," and what matters most is serving the community that has always had our back.
+That brief quote came from one of Hostwinds' valued employees, by the way.
+If you would like to view the blog post from which I extracted the section or learn more about Hostwinds, visit https://www.hostwinds.com/blog/news/front-line-imaginative-interviews-ideas-inquiries-pt-4/.

-Seeing as we are on the subject of giving, let’s talk about SSL (Secure Sockets Layer) certificates!
-What’s that?
+Seeing as we are on the subject of giving, let's talk about SSL (Secure Sockets Layer) certificates!
+What's that?
 It is in no way clear how the idea of giving relates to SSL certificates?
-Great point, I’ll elaborate on that.
-Hostwinds’ Art Director, Cole, helped me to understand SSL certificates by calling them your website viewers’ bouncers.
+Excellent point.
+I'll elaborate on that.
+Hostwinds' Art Director, Cole, helped me understand SSL certificates by calling them your website viewers' bouncers.

-I’ll elaborate even more.
-SSL certificates are like bouncers for your website viewers’ because the former encrypt the information the latter give your website.
-For instance, let’s say people have to enter a username and password to enter your site.
+I'll elaborate even more.
+SSL certificates are like bouncers for your website viewers' because the former encrypts the information the latter gives your website.
+For instance, let's say people have to enter a username and password to enter your site.
 An SSL certificate would encrypt the information your users input into that credential form.
-What’s that?
+What's that?
 Throughout that lengthy explanation, I never once actually explained how SSL certificates are relevant to the topic of giving?
 Once again, a great point!
-SSL certificates give your website users the security and protection they deserve just as a bouncer keeps people and/or companies safe.
+SSL certificates give your website users the security and protection they deserve, just as a bouncer keeps people and companies safe.
 Was that correlation a tiny bit of a stretch?
-What’s that?
-Absolutely not?
-You really do understand my soul, you very patient and understanding audience, you.
+What's that?
+Not?
+You do understand my soul.
+You very patient and understanding audience.

-You know what I really like doing?
+Do you know what I like doing?
 Quoting Hostwinds Knowledge Base guides.
-Our Front-Line Experts write all our guides, and each representative is gifted with the ability to eloquently define and teach technical terms.
-Did you guess that I was going to provide an example aka a Front-Line Representative’s definition of SSL certificates?
+Our Front-Line Experts write all our principles.
+Each representative is gifted with the ability to define and teach technical terms eloquently.
+Did you guess that I would provide an example, aka a Front-Line Representative's definition of SSL certificates?
 Well, guess what?
 You guessed wrong!
-I am going to provide multiple examples aka multiple definitions of SSL certificates found within Knowledge Base guides!
+I will give multiple examples, aka multiple definitions of SSL certificates found within Knowledge Base guides!